jorisvandenbossche/course-python-data/notebooks/pandas_06_data_cleaning.md

 **EXERCISE**

 Check the unique values of the `DT_HOUR` column.
 Which of the data values is used as _not a number_ (not known)?
-Verify the amount of records that with the `DT_HOUR` not known.
+Verify the amount of records that for which `DT_HOUR` is not known.

 A check with the data provider confirmed that the record(s) with value 99 did actually happen at 9 AM and are a typo instead of _not a number_ replacement value.
 Replace the 99 values with the real hour of the day in the `DT_HOUR` column.

 <details><summary>Hints</summary>

-- The number `99` is not a valid hour of the day and used as not a number data point.
+- The number `99` is not a valid hour of the day and used as _not a number_ data point.
 - Only one data record has an unknown hour of the day.
+- Remember the `replace()` method that we used in the previous exercise.
+We can again provide a mapping, or in this case of only replacing a single value, you can also provide the original value and new value as two positional arguments.

 </details>